 Opening times: Monday – Friday: 6am – 6pm | Saturday: 7am – 3pm

-The Tribe Coffee Café situated in Woodstock aims to give its customers an experience like no other.
-With exceptional cups of coffee designed to move java lovers, customers are encouraged to take a journey through the roastery, taking in the various countries that supply the coffee beans all in aim to find (and go home with) the perfect beanery coffee for them.
+The Foundry Café is situated in the heart of art in the Woodstock Foundry aims to give its customers an experience like no other.
+With exceptional cups of coffee designed to move java lovers, customers are encouraged to take a journey through the roastery, taking in the various countries that supply the coffee beans all in the aim to find (and go home with) the perfect beanery coffee for them.
 Come on, don’t be afraid – join the Tribe.